grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

    Replace the following:

-   - _`<LABEL>`_: A label to use for the component, such as `default`.
+   - _`<LABEL>`_: The label to use for the component, such as `default`.
-     The label chosen must be unique across all `prometheus.remote_write` components in the same configuration file.
+     The label you use must be unique across all `prometheus.remote_write` components in the same configuration file.
    - _`<PROMETHEUS_URL>`_ The full URL of the Prometheus-compatible endpoint where metrics will be sent, such as `https://prometheus-us-central1.grafana.net/api/prom/push`.

-1. If your endpoint requires basic authentication, paste the following inside of the `endpoint` block:
+1. If your endpoint requires basic authentication, paste the following inside of the `endpoint` block.

    ```river
    basic_auth {